Dog Bite Prevention Week 2016

 - Educate your child about dog safety just as you would about road safety.
-To get you started, you could ask your child to visit our Dog Safety for Children website to watch our "Dally Says" video with an important message.
+To get you started, you could ask your child to watch our "Dally Says" video with an important message.

 - Don’t allow your child to approach a strange dog.
 If the owner is present, you may ask the owner if it is ok for your child to approach the dog.
 Only then, and under the guidance of the owner , you may supervise your child in a gentle approach to the dog.
 Allow the dog time to sniff you first before any attempt to stroke the dog.
 You should only stroke the dog if the owner is confident that it's ok to do so.
 Unless you supervise this greeting, children often rush up to dogs whilst asking the owner if they can stroke the dog, but are often reaching out to the dog before the owner has registered the question.

 - Never allow a child to approach a dog whilst it is eating or sleeping, and don’t allow children to feed a dog as dogs can be protective of food.
 Furthermore, don’t allow a dog to take food out of a child’s hands.